totaland/todoChallenge/README.md

 # TODO

-Todo is a simple little app.
+Todo is a little app.
 It's based on create-react-app and material-ui.

 ## Setup

-To run this project you must have [Node.js](https://nodejs.org/en/download/) and [Yarn](https://yarnpkg.com/lang/en/docs/install) installed.
+To run this project you must have Node.js and NPM installed.

 To get started, run these commands:

 ```
-yarn
+npm ci
+npm start
-yarn test
+npm test
 ```

+## The Task

-You should see three failing tests.
-Your first job is to get these three tests passing!
+You should see three failing tests, your job is the following:

+1. Get those tests passing by implementing features described below
+2. Improve any code you think could use some love
+3. GIT commit each step
+4. Stop after 30 minutes

 Remember, we'd much rather see an incomplete response than nothing at all.
 Wherever you get to in the time limit, commit and push it.

+Good luck!

 ## Feature One